Steve's Bot

 • Start with one page, one workflow, or one use case

-• Define the bottleneck before adding tools or complexity
+• Name the real problem before adding tools or complexity

 • Prefer useful shipped improvements over presentation-heavy process